 That same year, continued development of undergraduate liberal arts programs and advanced graduate degrees earned Edinboro university status.

 Today, Edinboro University sits on 585 sprawling acres and has an additional 26-acre campus, Porreco College, in Erie, Pennsylvania.
-As led by President H. Fred Walker, it continues to develop and evolve as northwestern Pennsylvania’s largest university.
+As led by President Guiyou Huang, it continues to develop and evolve as northwestern Pennsylvania’s largest university.
 The institution’s name has changed and its focus has expanded over the decades, but its core mission of challenging and supporting students in their pursuit of academic excellence remains constant.